Type to search

 “All with You” by Taeyeon

-You’ll feel intensely moved by Taeyeon’s “All with You,” which is a lyrical exploration of emotions.
+“All with You” is a lyrical exploration of emotions.
 The song’s arrangement and piano melody make it an entrancing ballad.
-The music video is primarily devoted to Hae Soo and Wang Wook, who have a seemingly beautiful relationship that becomes more convoluted as the plot progresses.
+The music video is primarily devoted to Hae Soo and Wang Wook, who initially have a beautiful relationship that becomes convoluted as the plot progresses.
 The bluesy melody and tone are complemented by Taeyeon’s ethereal singing style.
-It is serene and pleasant, but also melancholy, with moving words and warm melodies.
+It’s musically mild with moving words and warm melodies.

 “Can You Hear My Heart” by Epik High and Lee Hi